Signs Your Water Heater Needs Professional Attention

 - Rumbling, popping, or other unusual noises.
 Loud noises coming from the tank usually mean mineral sediment has built up on the heating element or burner.
 This layer traps heat, making the unit work harder and eventually damaging the tank liner.
 If the damage has not advanced, we can typically flush the tank to clear the build-up and protect your unit.

 - Rusty or discolored hot water.
-When the hot water coming out of your faucet has a reddish tint, your tank is likely corroding internally.
+When the hot water from your faucet has a reddish tint, your tank is likely corroding internally.
 This means the rust inside the unit is mixing with your water.
 We need to inspect the unit and the anode rod, as this sign typically indicates your tank is nearing the end of its life.

 - Lukewarm or inconsistent hot water.
 If your hot water runs out quickly or if the temperature fluctuates wildly, a component has likely failed.
 For gas units, this often points to a burner or thermocouple issue.
 For electric units, a heating element failure is common.
 We can replace these internal parts to restore consistent heating.